 Crusher Joe is now available on a remastered uncut DVD set in both full frame and anamorphic widescreen versions, digitally remastered with great picture quality and lovely error free yellow subs from Discotek Media.

 In summary if you like old fashioned adventure movies, science fiction, a bit of humour, fun characters and beautifully realised worlds or you like the work of Nue, Sunrise or a lot of the guys involved with old school Gundam you NEED this movie on your shelf.
 Michael Bay should be forced to study this film, it has tons of explosions but it never gets boring because it’s always varying things up with different scenarios and vastly different types of action set pieces to keep things interesting.

 The OVAs are also both re-released in September from good old Discotek.
 Of course I’m going to review those too so I hope you’ll come back here to have a read when I post my article.
 This is one movie I wish I’d really watched sooner but better late than never eh?
-Hopefully one day we’ll see an English release for the novels and manga too.
+Hopefully one day we’ll see an English release for the novels and a reprint of the manga too.